gvwilson/sensibleadventures/coriandel/coriandel.md

 The Karabandi tapped my shoulder.
 I didn't look up.
 He tapped me again, just as gently, and offered me a short knife that he had taken from his belt.

 I shook my head.
-"To not be our way."
+"This is not our way."

-I felt rather than saw him nod.
+He nodded.
 "I'll do it if you don't want his blood on you."

 I shook my head again.
-"To have been foretold.
-To be as it must be."
+"This has been foretold.
+It is as it must be."

 My mother's-side cousin clutched my arm.
 I bent over him.
 "What... is the name... of my name?" he gasped.

 "The name of your name is Strap Plum Burning," I answered.
-Tears streamed down my cheeks, small streams beside the river of sweat coming from him.
+Tears streamed down my cheeks, tiny streams next to the river of sweat pouring off him.

 "And what... is my... name?"

 I set my spear down and raised my palms to him.
 "I do not know."

 He smiled.
-His breath was coming in short gasps and his teeth sounded like they were cracking against one another, but he smiled.
+His breath came in short gasps and his teeth sounded like they were cracking against one another, but he smiled.
 "Then I...  will be... born again."

 "You will be born again," I agreed.
 He had kept his name hidden from his death.
 He would return.

 The last chip of glass from the broken lantern flickered and died.
 I waited until he stopped shivering, then put up my hand.
 "To take that knife now," I